hsnlab/escape/pox/ext/doc/source/util/nffg.rst

 *nffg.py* module
 ================

+Abstract class and implementation for basic operations with a single NF-FG, such as building, parsing, processing NF-FG, helper functions, etc.

-:any:`NFFG` represents the internal format of NF-FG, SG and RG
+:any:`NFFG` represents the internal format of NF-FG, SG and RG.

 Module contents
 ---------------